LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 After these customisation steps, it is possible to execute both projects one after the other and all required configuration parameters are contained in the data structure looped through the individual steps as meta data.
 This also maps the functionality of a project file, which can be executed or passed on repeatedly.

-This also fulfills the goal of making individual user-created algorithms interchangeable.
+This also fulfils the goal of making individual user-created algorithms interchangeable.
 If the user now wishes to use a different (+cad) algorithm instead of the *HalbachMRIDesigner* [@HalbachMRIDesigner], the other steps can simply be preserved and only the new step needs to be implemented.